iterative/dvc.org/static/docs/get-started/reusing-data.md

 That's why we created `dvc import`!
 This commands can download data from any DVC project hosted on a Git repository.
 It also records the connection between this and the external project by creating an import stage ([DVC-file](/doc/user-guide/dvc-file-format)).
-To track the the imported data, one can then add and commit the DVC-file with Git.
+To track the imported data, one can then add and commit the DVC-file with Git.

 If you remember the [Add Files](/doc/get-started/add-files) chapter where we download the raw data for this example project, the `dvc get` command is used –